amandabee/CUNY-data-storytelling/syllabus.md

 Make sure that Firefox is installed on your computer, with both the Web Developer Toolbar and Firebug plugins.

-Read Alberto Cairo, "The Functional Art", part 1, on e-reserve.
+Read Cairo: The Functional Art, Reading part 1: pages 25-31, 36-44, on thinking through a visualization as a tool for the reader; what graphical form best serves the goal?
+On e-reserve in the Library

 **2 | Sep 11: Finding the Story in Your Data**
 Discuss homework: Problems, challenges, solutions,